 Most of their property is wooded and covered with natural vegetation.
 As a result, their vineyard is somewhat isolated from other vineyards.
 This has its benefits – they do not need to net the vines from hungry birds – the size of their vineyard is in balance with the size of the surrounding woods.
 They don’t need owl boxes either – the owls use the existing trees as their homes.

 This is as small an operation as you will find in the Napa Valley.
 They have no employees, consultants, partners or investors.
 Both Carole and Steve manage the vines themselves – the only time they have to hire someone is to help with harvesting the grapes.
 They don’t buy fruit or sell fruit.
-They don’t make white wine as they don’t grow any white varietals on site.
+They don’t make white wine as they don’t grow any white varieties on site.
 And remarkably for being based in the Napa Valley (and somewhat refreshing to) they also do not produce a Cabernet Sauvignon.
 As Steve says, “we are probably one of Napa’s most educated vineyard workers” referring to both their advanced degrees (Carole was a professor at UC Davis) and in reference to the amount of harvests they have worked in the valley.

 Their philosophy is refreshingly simple – live on the land, grow the grapes and make wines that are true to their location.
 Their wine making philosophy eschews the “less is more direction” with the focus being on the variety rather then too many other outside influences.
 Each of their four red wines are 100% varietal.
 None of their wines see any new oak whatsoever – they purchase 3 year old barrels that were initially used for Pinot Noir and then use these each year for 7 to 8 years until they become firewood.